 It has also long been accepted that emotions influence decision making (3).
 Individuals rely on internal cues as well as external contextual information, which can positively or harmfully impact the emotional state surrounding the decision-making process (4).
-It has even been proposed that individuals rely on pretend reasoning and emotion are separate cognitive domains as a key element of the decision-making process (5).
-In fact, decision making may be guided by the emotional evaluation of an action’s consequences given that individuals must be able to provide a common metric for evaluating choices and making a decision.
+It has even been proposed that individuals rely on pretend reasoning and emotion as separate cognitive domains as a key element of the decision-making process (5).
+In fact, decision-making may be guided by the emotional evaluation of an action’s consequences, given that individuals must be able to provide a common metric for evaluating choices and making a decision.
 For some researchers, this metric is the somatic marker (Bechara et al., 2000; Damasio, 1996) in which bodily sensations imply a link to physiological experience and emotion that influences the cognitive operations of decision making.
 Moreover, decision-making may actually be guided by the emotional evaluation of an action’s penalties and significances, given that individuals must be able to provide a common metric for evaluating choices and making a decision (2).

 - Gazzaniga MS, Heatherton TF.
 Psychological science: Mind, brain, and behavior.
 Recording for the Blind & Dyslexic; 2002.